Charged with a Drug Crime? You Can Avoid Jail or Prison Time

 Drugs are divided into five “schedules,” or groups of classification:

-- Schedule 3: Drugs with less potential for abuse than 1 and 2 but may still lead to abuse and dependence.
+Schedule 3: Drugs with less potential for abuse than one and two but may still lead to abuse and dependence.
 Examples: Poly Tussin, pseudoephedrine, etc.

 Felony Drug Crimes